bitnami/charts/bitnami/rabbitmq-cluster-operator/README.md

 | `metrics.serviceMonitor.relabelings`       | Specify general relabeling                                                  | `[]`                     |

-See https://github.com/bitnami-labs/readme-generator-for-helm to create the table
+See [readme-generator-for-helm](https://github.com/bitnami-labs/readme-generator-for-helm) to create the table.

 The above parameters map to the env variables defined in [bitnami/rabbitmq-cluster-operator](http://github.com/bitnami/bitnami-docker-rabbitmq-cluster-operator).
 For more information please refer to the [bitnami/rabbitmq-cluster-operator](http://github.com/bitnami/bitnami-docker-rabbitmq-cluster-operator) image documentation.